ooni/spec/nettests/ts-022-ndt.md

 Notwithstanding your privacy settings, this experiment will collect your public IP address.
-It will not be included in OONI data but it will be collected and saved by the Measurement Lab server you are using.
+It will not be included in OONI data but it will be collected and saved by the Measurement Lab server you are using, and it will be subsequently published by Measurement Lab.
 We are working with Measurement Lab to understand whether it will be possible to avoid collecting the IP address in a future version of NDT.
 The current main obstacle is that the NDT server includes ancillary services, one of